yugjain1995/AlgoToolbox/MatrixOps/README.md

 5) make

 6) To run test
-    ./test -r <number of rows> -c <number of columns> -k <number of cols of 1st mat and rows of 2nd mat>
+    ./test -r "number of rows" -c "number of columns" -k "number of cols of 1st mat and rows of 2nd mat"

 7) To run example
     ./example